 Last, I cut the 1×2 @ 8 inches and glued and brad nailed it to the top underside.

 Tada!!!
-You have built this adorable bench!!!
+You have built this adorable small wood bench!!!
 Now…again, I was obviously really excited to get this baby done because I forgot to take a picture of it completed…before I stained it!!
-My apologies AGAIN!!!
+My apologies AGAIN!
+Oy!

-Final step, I painted the bench with Waverly chalk paint…I found this stuff at Wal-Mart for a pretty descent price, I think I paid 5 bucks for each one when I was working on another project…I mixed Silver Lining and Elephant, along with a little black acrylic paint to try and get rid of some of the blue hue it was getting!
-In the pictures of it outside, it still looks like it has a blue hue, but in my bathroom it looks gray!!
+In the final step, I painted the small wood bench with Waverly chalk paint…I found this stuff at Wal-Mart for a pretty decent price, I think I paid 5 bucks for each one when I was working on another project…I mixed Silver Lining and Elephant, along with a little black acrylic paint to try and get rid of some of the blue hues it was getting!
+In the pictures of it outside, it still looks like it has a blue hue, but in my bathroom, it looks gray!!

-I am so excited to get this into my bathroom and start using it…once I get everything settled in there!!
-Hehe!!
+I am so excited to get this small wood bench into my bathroom and start using it…once I get everything settled in there!!